pinpoint-apm/pinpoint-apm.github.io/getting-started/installation.md

 2. Copy files from local or release profiles folder, and modify configuration values as needed.
 3. To use the new profile, rebuild `pinpoint-collector` module and configure `spring.profiles.active` as described in the previous section.

 When using released binary, you cannot add a custom profile.
-Instead, you can manage your configuration values in separate files and use them to override default values as described in the [previous section](installation.md#3-pinpoint-collector).
+Instead, you can manage your configuration values in separate files and use them to override default values as described in the [previous section](#4-pinpoint-collector).

-### Collector Starter
+### Collector Starter <a id="collector-starter"></a>

 To utilize Pinot-related features, you need to execute with Pinpoint Collector starter.
+The collector starter includes the default Collector and Pinot-related collector modules.

-Since the `collector-starter` is packaged as an executable jar file, you can start the `collector-starter` with the following command to override Zookeeper, Kafka and Pinot properties.
+Since the `collector-starter` is packaged as an executable jar file, you can start the `collector-starter` with the following command to override Zookeeper, Pinot and Kafka properties.
 ```
-java -jar -Dspring.config.additional-location=collector-starter-application.yml pinpoint-collector-starter-boot-$VERSION.jar
+java -Dspring.config.additional-location=collector-starter-application.yml -jar pinpoint-collector-starter-boot-$VERSION.jar
 ```

 * collector-starter-application.yml